 A public club that meets to talk with philosophers and discuss a wide variety of philosophical issues.
 We aim to promote a philosophical and thoughtful approach to everyday life, and to help connect the outside world to the thinking of professional philosophers.
 We are supported by the Royal Institute of Philosophy and based in Barnes, London SW13, UK.

 Watch: Kant, free will and moral responsibility - Andrew Ward (11 May 2021)

 Can we be held responsible for our actions if they couldn't have been otherwise?
 Kant seeks to defend moral freedom - the freedom required for moral responsibility to make sense - while insisting that it must be possible to accept determinism: that every event is caused to occur by preceding events and factors.
-Andrew will explore Kant's attempted solution, and consider why it has been treated so uncharitably by other philosophers.
+Andrew explores Kant's attempted solution, and considers why it has been treated so uncharitably by other philosophers.

 Andrew undertook his BA at Exeter before coming to York as a lecturer and then an honorary life fellow of the Department of Philosophy.
 His research interests are in Hume and Kant, personal identity, and aesthetics.
 Before then, he lived in East Sheen for 24 years!